chaos-polymtl/lethe/doc/source/examples/dem/rotating-drum-with-post-processing/rotating-drum-with-post-processing.rst

 Rotating drum with post-processing
 ==================================

-This is the fourth example of Lethe-DEM.
 This is a mini-example that only adds Lagrangian post-processing features to the rotating drum example (example 3).
 Hence, we only explain the post-processing subsection in this example.

 Features
 ----------------------------------